-Smoked Tri Tip is so flavorful, juicy, and when cooked correctly, incredibly tender and delicious.
-I’ll teach you how to smoke tri tip like a pro!
+Smoked Tri Tip is a flavorful and juicy steak that will soon become one of your favorites.
+When cooked correctly, it’s incredibly tender and completely delicious.
+In today’s post, I’ll teach you how to cook tri tip like a pro!

-Tri tip is a triangle shaped beef roast that comes from the lower part of the sirloin.
-Most tri-tips are purchased trimmed from the butcher and weigh 2-3 pounds.
-Untrimmed, a tri tip will have a large fat cap and layer of silver skin and can weigh nearly 5 pounds.
-It is most popular in Western America, but it is becoming much more available across the US.
+Tri tip roast is a triangle-shaped cut of beef roast that comes from the lower part of the bottom sirloin.
+Most tri tips are purchased trimmed from the butcher and weigh around 2-3 pounds.
+Untrimmed, a tri tip will have a large fat side and layer of silver skin and can weigh nearly 5 pounds.

 How to Smoke Tri Tip

-Step three: Searing.
 The final step is a high heat sear to lock in all of those juices and get a gorgeous crust on the exterior of the meat.
-I like to do this step in a really hot cast iron pan with some sizzling butter, but you can also sear your smoked tri tip on a gas grill to get some lovely grill marks on the exterior.
+I like to do this step in a really hot cast iron skillet with some sizzling butter, but you can also sear your smoked tri tip on a gas grill to get some lovely grill marks on the exterior.

 How Long to Smoke Tri Tip